Dr CHRISTIAN COUTURIER

 How long does this anaesthetic work?

-This revolutionary method appeared in France a few years ago.
-Dr. Couturier and his anesthetists, who know the technique inside out, were quick to adopt it.
+This revolutionary method first appeared in France a few years ago.
+Dr. Couturier and his anesthetists quickly mastered the technique.

 Site design and referencing by Simplébo